rish040596/Project-3/README.md

 OBJECTIVES OF THE PROJECT :

-• To implement the concepts of computer graphics.

 • To design an interactive demo of working of client-server model.

 • Simulation of data transmission between client and server using TCP.